Etihad’s James Hogan to depart in second half of 2017

 Etihad Aviation Group chairman Mohamed Mubarak Fadhel Al Mazrouei said it was a “challenging market”.

-However, he described Etihad, with its operations in the airline, cargo, engineering, frequent flyer and ground handling services, was a “great business with strong fundamentals”.
+However, he described Etihad, with its airline, cargo, engineering, frequent flyer and ground handling services operations, as a “great business with strong fundamentals”.

 “The board and management team will continue an ongoing, company-wide strategic review,” Al Mazrouei said in a statement.